movloat/volotile/README.md

 print(highlighted)
 ```

-**You don't need to pre-format the text in any way.** Volotile can consume any raw string.
+**You don't need to pre-format the text in any way.** Volatile can consume any raw string.
 It processes it and returns the exact same string, wrapped in properly formatted RichText `<font color="...">` tags.

 ---

 ## How to add a dictionary?

-On the first execution, volotile calls an internal `init()` function to cache all available language dictionaries into a local hash table, using their file names as keys.
+On the first execution, Volatile calls an internal `init()` function to cache all available language dictionaries into a local hash table, using their file names as keys.

 To **add a new language**, simply drop its `ModuleScript` into the same folder where the `volatilecore` script is located.